-After parental rights are terminated or relinquished, the juvenile code allows the Court to complete an adoption for a child who has been a ward of the Court without the filing of an adoption petition, if it is done in accordance with the requirements of ORS 419B.529.
+After parental rights are terminated or relinquished, the juvenile code allows the court to complete an adoption for a child who has been a ward of the court without the filing of an adoption petition, if it is done in accordance with the requirements of ORS 419B.529.
+This Benchbook provides limited information about the adoption requirements.
+For additional coverage, please consult the Adoptions chapter for the OJD Family Law Benchbook.